CSPanda21/CAP_FioriElement/README.md

 Check the tutorial in https://developers.sap.com/group.fiori-tools-odata-v4-incident.html

+Check the tutorial to Deploy and Use Build workzone https://developers.sap.com/group.deploy-full-stack-cap-application.html

 **Steps to run the app:**
 Open command pallet and search "Application info".
 Then from there use preview app option.